Foster Care Review Board

 • The judge is required, to the maximum extent possible, to ensure that each board represents the socioeconomic, racial and ethnic groups of the county in which it serves.

-• The volunteer must complete a two day new board member orientations (NBMO) within 90 days following appointment.
+• The volunteer must complete a one day new board member orientation (NBMO) training within six month following appointment.

 Time Commitment

-Approximately three to six days prior to the board meetings, volunteers will receive a packet which contains each child's case information to be reviewed.
-This takes approximately five to ten hours of preparation time per board.
+Approximately one week prior to the board meetings, volunteers will receive a packet which contains each child's case information to be reviewed.
+This takes approximately six to eight hours of preparation time per board.

 Volunteers are required to complete the annual in-service training requirements.